carpentries/instructor-development/roles/discussion-hosts.md

 - Facilitate discussion among Software and Data Carpentry instructors, based on a standard discussion agenda.

-## Time commitment
+## Time commitment (per session)

-- We would like hosts to join and participate in at least one discussion session per month - more frequently is also okay!
+- 1 hour + approx 10 minutes.
+We would like hosts to join and participate in at least one discussion session per month - more frequently is also okay!

 ## Requirements